4ms/metamodule/docs/firmware-loading.md

 If you need to load new firmware and then debug it, then follow the guide in [Debugging with gdb](firmware-debugging.md).

-To load firmware (without debugging), do this:
+To load firmware (without debugging) with a JLink programmer, do this:

 1) Install a "Freeze jumper" on `Control Expander` header that bridges the top-left pin and the pin just to the right of it.
 Make sure you use the right header, it's